Bijorgo/photo-gallery-final-project/README.md

+# Photo Gallery

+## This project was created as a final project for phase-2 of Flatironschool.

-# React + Vite
+## React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This was created from a template that provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: